sebastiantoh/tp/docs/UserGuide.md

 Lists the command word, command description and example usage for each available command as well as the link to the User Guide.

+**Example**:
+Let's say you want to recall some commands in StonksBook.
-You can access the help page quickly as shown.
+You can do so by acessing the help page as shown.

 1. Type `help` in the **Command Box** and press <kbd>Enter</kbd>.

     <figure>